Mook: Alright. Stay where you are and we'll shoot you!

 - This is standard operating procedure in Singaporean army camps, where two stops "Stop!" separated by a paused, then "Stop or I will shoot!" are being shouted to someone with hostile intent charging the camp guard.

 - Generations of British servicemen and women who did at least one tour of duty in Northern Ireland will know the above as "the Yellow Card Warning", to allow you to demonstrate in court afterwards that you gave the perp every opportunity to lower their weapon and surrender before you opened fire.

 - This sort of behavior was the basis of the scandal involving Seattle police officer Ian Birk, who shot and killed a Native American woodcarver named John T. Williams he believed was brandishing a knife.
 However, the dashcam from his police car, while not showing the actual shooting, did demonstrate that there were mere seconds between Birk seeing Williams walking along the street and Williams being shot dead, making it unlikely Williams could even have had the opportunity to do anything threatening.
 The case was resolved by an internal review declaring the shooting unjustified, and Birk resigned from the force, however no charges were brought against him.

 - Played straight, but also subverted, at the Berlin Wall.
 Played horribly straight, as East German border guards were ordered to use lethal force to stop people from crossing the border illegally.
 More 100 than people, including pre-teen children, were killed while trying to escape East Germany.
 Later subverted in that many of the perpetrators were tried and sentenced by the reunified Germany for ordering or carrying out the shootings.

-- The same thing is still happening in North Korea, any one attempting to cross to escape North Korea weather their headed for South Korea or even China would be shoot right away.
+- The same thing is still happening in North Korea.
+Anyone attempting to cross the border to escape North Korea, whether they're headed for South Korea or even China, would be shoot right away.